rhyolight/numenta-web/packages/numenta.com/pages/blog/2013/01/29/sparse-football-pool-winner.md

 ---
 author: Rob Haitani
-brief: Thanks to everyone for participating in the Sparse Football Pool!
+description: Thanks to everyone for participating in the Sparse Football Pool!
 It was a tight race that, given the game, went down to the wire.
 The winner had a total
 date: 2013/01/29
 image: ../images/image.jpg
 org: Marketing